errantSquam/guitarcade-speedup/README.md

 ## How to Install
 **UPDATE: CHANGED TO XDELTA PATCHES FOR LEGAL REASONS.
 Please download xdeltaUI and patch them onto your .psarc files!
 Let me know if anything doesn't work.
 Will look into RSmod installer eventually.**

-To use the mod, drag and drop the file into the guitarcade folder of your Rocksmith 2014 install.
+**To use the mod**, go into the guitarcade folder of your Rocksmith 2014 install, find the relevant .psarc, and use the bundled xdeltaUI to patch your respective game.
 Please create a backup of the old file before you add your mod!
 (You can also rename the old file to \[name].psarc.bak and remove the ".bak" part if you wish to revert changes.)

 No "idiot-proof" installation tutorial for now, sorry!
 Please report any bugs you experience in Issues (but no promises I'll get to it because I'm busy with life.)